Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Historical Remarks

 At any rate, it is known that forcing with partial orders is basically the same as forcing with Boolean algebras, but is not quite clear that this should be the case with iterated forcing, especially if large supports are considered.
 However, all authors end up treating each other's work as if they were using the same definition, which ordinarily is assumed known and not repeated every time an iterated forcing construction appears in many papers that use it as a tool.
 As a consequence, some paradoxes appear.
 They are much less serious in the case of finite support iterations, where various notions are dense in each other as partial orders, but this comfortable fact disappears when we pass to iterating forcing with larger supports.
 Kunen \cite[VIII, Ex E]{Kunen} very carefully discusses these paradoxes and proposes a solution to some of them using full names.
 Goldstern \cite{Goldsterniteration} gives a very detailed and precise account of countable support iterations, not dwelling on the differences in the previous literature but just giving a correct presentation and many applications.
 The difference between the various possible definitions is completely unappreciated by some of the authors, such as in the citation by Shelah, above.

 The first person to state these differences was Chaz Schlindwein in his Ph.D. thesis in 1993 at Pennsylvania State University, that was then published as the paper \cite{Chaz}, where he proposed another definition of iterated forcing.
-Unfortunately, after ten years of using this method which gave very nice results, Schlindwein understood that he made a fondamental mistake, see \cite{zbMATH02056964}, which affects all the results he obtained.
+Unfortunately, after ten years of using this method which gave very nice results, Schlindwein understood that he made a fundamental mistake, see \cite{zbMATH02056964}, which affects all the results he obtained.
 The proposed patch up to the mistake, in the same paper, is not worked out.
+Parts of his approach are revived by Miyamoto in \cite{Miyamoto}.
+This is quite a technical paper which goes beyond the scope of our work here, so we have not given it a detailed review.

 The definition of iterated forcing that we use follows Baumgartner \cite[\S4]{Ba}.